By Michael Lanza

 After that, the scenery really got good.

-My family was backpacking the 34-mile (55k) Rockwall Trail in Kootenay National Park, in the vertiginous heart of the Canadian Rockies.
+My family was backpacking the approximately 34-mile (54k) Rockwall Trail in Kootenay National Park, in the vertiginous heart of the Canadian Rockies.
 Well known among Canadian backpackers but less so among Americans and international trekkers, the Rockwall arguably deserves a place on any list of the world’s prettiest trails.
-(I included it among “My 25 Most Scenic Days of Hiking Ever.”)
+(I included it among “My 30 Most Scenic Days of Hiking Ever.”)

-Backpackers on the Rockwall follow the base of a nearly unbroken, massive limestone escarpment in Kootenay’s Vermilion Range, plastered with glaciers and towering in some locations about 3,000 feet (900m) above the trail, for more than 18 miles (30k) of the route.
+Backpackers on the Rockwall follow the base of a nearly unbroken, massive limestone escarpment in Kootenay’s Vermilion Range, plastered with glaciers and towering in some locations about 3,000 feet (900m) above the trail, for about 18 miles (30k) of the route.

 As I think you’ll see in the photo gallery below, it’s no exaggeration to liken it to dozens of the tallest cliff in Yosemite Valley, El Capitan, lined up in a row stretching for miles.

 Shopping for new gear?
-Start with the menu of all reviews at this blog on my Gear Reviews page.
+Start with the menu of all reviews at this blog’s Gear Reviews page.

 Now is the time of year to reserve a permit to backpack the Rockwall Trail.
 See my feature story about that trip, “Best of the Canadian Rockies: Backpacking the Rockwall Trail,” for more photos, a video, and trip-planning information.